Area Information

 Annual Prospects Report

-This 176-acre lake recently had a new infrastructure installed around the lake.
-If fishing here you will see a new cover fish dock, courtesy boat dock, new concrete boat ramp, new privy and an expanded parking lot.
-This lake has limited bank fishing but what is available is very good.
+This 176-acre lake has limited bank fishing but what is available is very good.
 Largemouth bass fishing is excellent.
-A 12- to 15-inch protected slot length limit continues to improve the bass population.
 Bass anglers can expect the majority of their catch to be fish 12 to 15 inches long.
-However, catches of large bass are increasing.
+However, catches of larger bass are not uncommon.
+2025 sampling data showed that 35% of the largemouth bass were over 12 inches with a few over 15 inches.
 A high-quality channel catfish population exists in the lake with several fish longer than 20 inches.
-Anglers should use night crawlers or prepared baits fished off the bottom.
+Night crawlers or prepared baits fished off the bottom are your best bet.
 During the summer, be sure to fish in water less than 12 feet deep.
 Oxygen levels in many Missouri lakes get too low to support fish at depths below 12 feet.
-Anglers interested in panfishing will find good numbers of bluegill.
-At times, crappie anglers can experience great catches with most crappie being over 10 inches, however they can be difficult to track down at times.
-This lake has lotus in it that comes on in late July so if you are planning on bank fishing, I suggest you do it early in the year before the lotus begins to grow.
+Anglers interested in panfishing will find good numbers of bluegill, with 2024 sampling data revealing that nearly half of the bluegill are greater than 6 inches and 10% exceed 8 inches.
+At times, anglers can experience great catches of crappie, but they can be difficult to track down.
+2025 net data showed low crappie numbers, but most of the fish caught were between 9 and 12 inches.
+This lake has lotus in it that comes on in July so if you are planning on bank fishing, plan to do it early in the year before the lotus begins to grow.
+This area offers a concrete boat ramp, ADA fishing dock with fish cleaning station, ADA courtesy boat dock, ADA privy, ADA parking, and plenty of truck and trailer parking in a gravel parking lot.

 Take Highway 5 south of Marceline to county highway E and go west approximately 3 miles to county road Marceline Lake Ave (Gravel road).
 Travel north approximately 3/4 of a mile to the lake entrance on the east side of the road.